ImonHBnLT/Colab/README.en.md

 - Constraints:
   - Each client receives the exact required quantity per product
   - Factories do not exceed their available inventory
+- Displays the quantity to be shipped from each factory to each client for each product, along with the optimal distribution cost.
 ### Outputs the optimal shipping plan by factory, client, and product, and the total cost